API Gravity Calculator

 Example: Using the API gravity calculator

 Question: What is the API gravity of gasoline?
-Take density of gasoline as
+Take the density of gasoline as

 To determine the API gravity of gasoline: